frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/erpnext_integration/event_streaming.md

 ## 1. How to set up Event Streaming

 ### 1.1 Create an Event Producer
-1. The site which you want to subscribe to is called as the Event Producer.
+1. The site which you want to subscribe to, is called as the Event Producer.
 Create an Event Producer document for the site you wish to get the updates from.
 2. Go to: **Home > Integrations > Event Streaming > Event Producer**.
-3. Enter the site URL of the site you want to subscribe to in the Producer URL field.
+3. Enter the site URL of the site you want to subscribe to, in the Producer URL field.
 4. Add all the Document Types you want to subscribe to, in the Event Configuration child table.
-5. If you want to have the created documents with the same name as it is on the remote Event Producer site, check the 'Use Same Name' checkbox in the child table against the required Document Types.
+5. If you want to have the created documents with the same name as it is on the remote Event Producer site, check the 'Use Same Name' checkbox in the child table against the required Document Type.
 6. Set the Event Subscriber field to a user that will be used to create the documents fetched from the Event Producer.
 You need to create the same user both ways, i.e on the Event Consumer as well as the Event Producer site before creating the Event Producer.
 7. Save.
 8. The API key and API secret are then set in the Event Producer document for Authentication.